poker90102/web33swift/Carthage/Checkouts/PromiseKit/Documentation/CommonPatterns.md

 that it should work will vary depending on how the underlying task supports cancellation.
 PromiseKit provides cancellation primitives but no concrete API.

-**Important**: Errors which conform to the `CancellableError` protocol do *not* normally trigger the `.catch` block.
-Cancelation is neither success nor failure, so cancelled chains do not call `catch` handlers by default.
+Cancelled chains do not call `catch` handlers by default.
 However you can intercept cancellation if you like:

 ```swift
 foo.then {